sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 }
 ```

+Class members decorated with `@prop` and `@method` will end up on the blockchain and thus must be a strict subset of TypeScript.
+Members docorated with neither are regular TypeScript and are kept off chain.
+The significant benefit of `scryptTS` is that both on-chain and off-chain code are written in the same language: TypeScript.

 ## Properties

 A smart contract can have two kinds of properties:

-1. Properties with `@prop` decorator.
-These properties are **only allowed to have [types](#Types) specified below** and they shall only be initialized in the constructor.
+1. With `@prop` decorator: these properties are **only allowed to have [types](#Types) specified below** and they shall only be initialized in the constructor.

-2. Properties without `@prop` decorator.
-These properties are normal TypeScript class properties without any special requirement.
-These properties can be initialized in the constructor.
-However, accessing these properties is prohibited in methods decorated with the `@method` decorator.
+2. Without `@prop` decorator: these properties are regular TypeScript  properties without any special requirement.
+Accessing these properties is prohibited in methods decorated with the `@method` decorator.

 ### `@prop(stateful: boolean = false)` decorator

 Use this decorator to mark any property that intends to be stored on chain.

 This decorator takes a `boolean` parameter.
 By default, it is set to `false`, meaning the property cannot be changed after the contract is deployed.
-If the value is `true`, the property is a so-called `stateful` property and its value can be updated in subsequent contract calls.
+If the value is `true`, the property is a so-called [stateful](../tutorials/stateful-contract.md) property and its value can be updated in subsequent contract calls.

 ## Constructor